whatisaProCoder/odin-recipes/README.md

 # odin-recipes
 This is the first project we have to make when following the project based learning course offered by The Odin Project.
-## Skills I would have learnt by the end of the project
+## Skills I would have learnt by the end of the project:
 1. HTML
 2. HTML - Lists
 3. HTML - Links